-Needs Analysis and Statewide Priorities
+Statewide Priorities

-In the past, the Authority has identified several current and/or future resource gaps and needs in the areas of youth prevention and early intervention programs; drug and violent crime research, prevention and treatment; prosecution and multi-jurisdictional law enforcement; and integrated justice systems.
+In the past, the Authority had identified several current and/or future resource gaps and needs in the areas of youth prevention and early intervention programs; drug and violent crime research, prevention and treatment; prosecution and multi-jurisdictional law enforcement; and integrated justice systems.
 These resource gaps lead to the establishment of seven priorities, which are consistent with and build on the National Drug Control Strategy (NDCS), as well as the JAG purpose areas.
-These priorities will again be used in the establishment of funding priorities in our planning process for a new multi-year strategic plan.
+Using the current data on drug and violent crime trends in Illinois, which was presented at the JAG strategic planning sessions, these priorities will again be used in our planning process for the new JAG multi-year strategic plan.

 - Priority 1: Support prevention programs that help youth recognize risks associated with violent crime and drug use and target youth to reduce their use of violence, illicit drugs, alcohol, and tobacco products.
 (NDCS priority #1 & JAG purpose area #3 Prevention and Education Programs). - Priority 2: Support programs statewide that target prevention and early intervention for juveniles, with particular emphasis on the principals of balanced and restorative justice.
 (NDCS priority #1 & JAG purpose area #3 Prevention and Education Programs). - Priority 3: Support programs that enhance treatment effectiveness, quality, and services so that those who need treatment can receive it.
 (NDCS priority #2 & JAG purpose area #5 Drug Treatment Programs). - Priority 4: Support research that identifies what works in drug treatment and the prevention of drug use, violent crime, and their consequences.
 (NDCS priority #'s 1 & 2, and JAG purpose area #3 Prevention and Education Programs & #5 Drug Treatment Programs). - Priority 5: Support programs that promote the efficiency and effectiveness of the criminal justice system.
 (NDCS priority #3, and JAG purpose area #2 Prosecution and Court Programs & #4 Corrections and Community Corrections Programs.) - Priority 6: Support efforts to implement an integrated justice system in Illinois that includes all components of the criminal justice system and includes every jurisdiction within the state.
-(NDCS priority #3, and JAG purpose area #4 Corrections and Community Corrections Programs & #6 Planning, Evaluation, and Technology Improvement Programs.) - Priority 7: Support efforts with law enforcement, prosecution, and probation to combat, disrupt, and test drug users.
-(NDCS priority #3, and JAG purpose area #1 Law Enforcement Programs & #2 Prosecution and Court Programs.)
+(NDCS priority #3, and JAG purpose area #4 - Corrections and Community Corrections Programs & #6 - Planning, Evaluation, and Technology Improvement Programs.)

+Priority 7: Support efforts with law enforcement, prosecution, and probation to combat, disrupt, and test drug users.
+(NDCS priority #3, and JAG purpose area #1 - Law Enforcement Programs & #2 - Prosecution and Court Programs.)